rafgger/Harder-E-Book-Manager/README.md

 - ✅ **Comprehensive testing** - Frontend and backend test suites
 - ✅ **Session management** - Robust token validation and cleanup
 - ✅ **CORS support** - Cross-origin request handling
+- ✅ **Fixed field consistency** - Updated all tests to use "gender" field consistently
+- ✅ **Organized test structure** - All backend tests moved to dedicated `tests/` directory
+- ✅ **Added test runner** - Convenient `run_tests.py` script for easy test execution
+- ✅ **Database diagnostics** - Tools to troubleshoot database issues and field mapping

 ## Troubleshooting
 - **401 Unauthorized errors:** Ensure you're logged in and have a valid session token
 - **Database connection issues:** Verify PostgreSQL is running and the database exists
 - **Import failures:** Check that `books.json` exists and has the correct format
 - **CORS errors:** Serve the frontend from a local server instead of opening directly
+- **500 Internal Server Errors when adding books:** The server may need to be restarted if it becomes unresponsive.
+Stop the server (Ctrl+C) and restart with `uvicorn main:app --reload`
+- **Field mapping issues:** The database has both 'gender' and 'genre' columns - the Book model uses 'gender' column for data storage
+- **Test book duplicates:** Test books persist in the database.
+Use unique ISBNs or manually clean test data if needed

 ## License
 MIT

+Used adjusted data set:
+J. Schler, M. Koppel, S. Argamon and J. Pennebaker (2006).
+Effects of Age and Gender on Blogging in Proceedings of 2006 AAAI Spring Symposium on Computational Approaches for Analyzing Weblogs.
+URL: http://www.cs.biu.ac.il/~schlerj/schler_springsymp06.pdf